armancohan/acohan.github.io/about.md

 permalink: /about/
 ---

-Arman is a forth year Ph.D. student at Georgetown University working on Natural Language Processing, Information Retrieval, and their applications for improving healthcare.
-He is a member of Information Retrieval Lab and working under supervision of Dr. Nazli Goharian.
-Before Georgetown, he obtained his masters degree in Information Technology with an specialization in E-Business and E-Commerce from Amirkabir University of Technology in Tehran, Iran.
-Before that, he obtained his undergraduate degree in Information Technology from the same school.
+Arman Cohan is a Research Scientist at Allen Institute for Artificial Intelligence.
+He works on NLP problems in the scientific and health-related domains.
+He received his PhD in Georgetown University in May 2018 where he worked with Dr. Nazli Goharian.